-Finally, on 21 April 2021, the European Commission published its draft regulation, the Artificial Intelligence Act, which aims to regulate AI in order to propose a trustworthy AI that respects fundamental rights.
-The act aims at regulating sectors that are considered strategic and involve services considered essential or sensitive, which must use AI to improve the comfort of their users, without exposing them to risks of misuse.
+Finally, the European Commission recently published two supplementary pieces of legislation: (1) in April 2021, the Artificial Intelligence Act (AIA), which aims to regulate AI in order to propose a trustworthy AI that respects fundamental rights and, (2) in September 2022, the Artificial Intelligence Liability Directive applying to non-contractual civil law claims for damages caused by an AI system, where such claims are brought under fault-based liability regimes in September 2022.
+The AIA aims at regulating sectors that are considered strategic and involve services considered essential or sensitive, which must use AI to improve the comfort of their users, without exposing them to risks of misuse.
 With this in mind, the European Commission proposed a graduated risk approach, notably based on risk assessment including the pre-qualification of the risks inherent to the use and deployment of AI and the alignment of graduated and proportionate obligations in line with this pre-qualification.